bitcoin-core/docs/gitian-building/gitian-building-setup-gitian-fedora.md

 -------------------------

 Gitian needs a virtual image of the operating system to build in.
-Currently this is Ubuntu Trusty x86_64.
+Currently this is Ubuntu Bionic x86_64, however previous releases were built with Ubuntu Trusty x86_64.
 This image will be copied and used every time that a build is started to make sure that the build is deterministic.
 Creating the image will take a while, but only has to be done once.